StefanGreve/configuration/README.md

 Update everything.
 You may need to re-load your session before this function gets recognized as a Cmdlet.

-> ⚠ This script depends on global variables defined by my custom profile

 ```powershell
 Update-System -All